-Zomato is an aggregator and is also an individual business who doesn’t force any restaurant to be part of the platform nor it controls the industry directly.
+Zomato is an aggregator and is also an individual business that doesn’t force any restaurant to be part of the platform nor it controls the industry directly.
 Yes, it is a disruption of a good scale which is definitely a factor for the food business.

 Zomato must have affected even some of the most established food businesses and that was to only creating a leveling field for the new players as the markets keep opening in all sectors.
 However, the larger contribution comes from the new, attracted, short-sighted and inexperienced players who have just jumped the guns and tried to utilize the free reach of Zomato to millions of potential customers.
 Marketing, delivery, digital presence – Zomato and other platforms provide sufficient in order to operate a food business who has good products, who has a long term vision, experience and will to serve good food to customers.

 This transition is hurting the restaurants because of the crowd of the business taking the share of orders and do not have any long term vision in the food business.
 More so the food businesses are the first ones to suffer when the economy takes the hit!
-When the jobs are not secure, growth is slowed down – people tend to spend less and less on the luxuries and “eating out” is the first thing that you can immediately cut.
+When the jobs are not secure, growth is slowed down – people tend to spend less and less on luxuries, and “eating out” is the first thing that you can immediately cut.

 NRAI- National Restaurant Association of India may want to structurize their battle in order to have a long term benefit in this increasingly competitive sector.